 If you are away from your computer, then you can monitor your store on the go.
 This is thanks to their native iOS and Android apps that allow you to check incoming orders as well as keep tabs on inventory levels.

-Growing your business is a big part of Volusion, seeing as how it it provides simple social management along with awesome tools for selling on places like Instagram and Facebook.
+Growing your business is a big part of Volusion, seeing as how it provides simple social management along with awesome tools for selling on places like Instagram, Pinterest, and Facebook.
+Some of these integrations and social tools are provided in the actual platform, but some of the time you have to install a Volusion app to get the functionality.
+Regardless, there are plenty of solutions for you to extend your website.

-One feature that I personally became a fan of is the fact that you can process phone orders directly from the dashboard.
-In other words, if you have a contact number listed on your site, then customers can call you and place their order in person, all you need to do is open the console and enter the required information.
+One excellent feature is the option to process phone orders directly from the dashboard.
+In other words, if you have a contact number listed on your site, then customers can call you and place their order in person.
+All you need to do is open the console and enter the required information.
 While Shopify offers something similar with their POS solution, they don't offer processing of phone orders directly from within the admin panel.

 Mobile capability is a strong suit from Volusion, from responsive templates to mobile-optimized checkout modules.
-This means that shopper and store owners alike can easily navigate Volusion stores from any device.
+This means that shoppers and store owners alike can easily navigate Volusion stores from any device.

 Volusion used to have some more unique features, but it's done a great job of honing in on the ones that matter most to merchants.
 With that approach, you can see that the user experience has improved, and beginners are more likely to find Volusion approachable.